5 Travel Credit Cards for UK Residents That'll Help You Earn Free Flights, Stays & More!

-All purchases earn 2 points per £1, with those made at Hilton properties earning a whopping 3 points in addition to base points.
+All purchases earn two points per £1, with those made at Hilton properties earning a whopping three points in addition to base points.
 Essentially, this card offers the best bang for your buck, whether you’re a big spender or not.

 The Preferred Rewards Gold Card